|See our formal comments on this NPRM!|

 - Before an EC should have public health points redirected to the consumer access measure that all possible public health reporting measures should be exhausted.
 It is not clear whether an EC can claim exclusion from two public health measures when capable of participating in another measure as a way to avoid public health measures altogether.

 - It is not clear where guidance comes from for required technology for public health measures that is not specifically identified in 2015 CEHRT (e.g., for many clinical registries).
 Previous rules had mentioned grandfathering of pre-existing technology if it was already in place and acceptable to the jurisdiction before the new rule became effective.

 - Public health must continue to resist any future plans by CMS to eliminate public health reporting altogether, and must insist that core public health objectives – such as those related to disease prevention – are included in any new CMS constructs (such as public health priority sets).

-One final note: As this NPRM was released, the CMS Administrator, Seema Verma, published an open letter to doctors which is focused on reducing the burden on doctors so they can spend more time with physicians.
+One final note: As this NPRM was released, the CMS Administrator, Seema Verma, published an open letter to doctors that is focused on reducing the burden on doctors so they can spend more time with physicians.
 HL7 has begun a similar initiative on reducing clinical burden.
 So the key question is: Does this NPRM go far enough to reduce provider burden in the spirit of Dr. Verma’s letter?